DeuxHuitHuit/framework.js/README.md

 > Deux Huit Huit javascript framework allowing to load and change page with ajax request with simplicity.

-The framework use jQuery and Underscore.js and extends some functionality.

 ## Documentation

 * [Current Version](https://deuxhuithuit.github.io/framework.js/framework/2.2.4/)